Chris Comish — Founder, Publisher, and CEO

 José is a managing news editor with a PhD in neuroscience from Universidade of Porto in Portugal.
 He has also studied biochemistry at Universidade do Porto and was a postdoctoral associate at Weill Cornell Medicine in New York, and at the University of Western Ontario in London, Ontario, Canada.
 His work has ranged from the association of central cardiovascular and pain control to the neurobiological basis of hypertension, and the molecular pathways driving Alzheimer’s disease.

-Joana is currently completing her PhD in biomedicine and clinical research at Universidade de Lisboa.
-She also holds a Bachelor of Science in biology and a Master of Science in evolutionary and developmental biology from Universidade de Lisboa.
+Joana holds a Bachelor of Science in biology, a Master of Science in evolutionary and developmental biology, and a PhD in biomedical sciences from Universidade de Lisboa, Portugal.
 Her work has been focused on the impact of non-canonical Wnt signaling in the collective behavior of endothelial cells — cells that make up the lining of blood vessels — found in the umbilical cord of newborns.

 Shayna Korol — News Researcher